-Cougars live in both the U.S. and Canada and are found mainly in the west.
+Cougars live in the U.S. and Canada and are found mainly in the west.
 There is also a small population that can be found in Florida.
-While in some areas, the range of the cougar is increasing, other states are seeing a decrease in the number of cougars.
+While in some areas, the cougar range is increasing, other states are seeing a decrease in the number of cougars.

 In this article, I look at where cougars live in the U.S. and Canada, along with their habitat and the size of their territories.
-If you want to find out more about cougars, then please read on.
+If you want to learn more about cougars, please read on.

-Cougars had been found in the Yukon in Alaska but had never been seen in the Queen Charlotte Islands.
-Newfoundland and Prince Edward Island on the East Coast have also never been home to cougars.
+Cougars had been found in the Yukon in Alaska but never seen in the Queen Charlotte Islands.
+Newfoundland and Prince Edward Island have never been home to cougars on the East Coast.

 Cougars are wild animals and stray into states where they are generally not seen, but most live in the West of North America, with small populations in Florida on the East Coast.